-How to Find Out If I Have Uncashed Bonds
+How to Find Out If Bonds Have Been Cashed

-About $16 billion in unredeemed U.S. Savings Bonds are still floating around, waiting to be cashed, according to the U.S. Treasury.
+At the end of January 2018, TreasuryDirect reported an astounding 35,994,100 Series EE Savings Bonds were unredeemed and still floating around.
+Those bonds have a value of $15,049,434,597.
 If you have found some old certificates, depending on the issue date, it may be a simple thing to find out if savings bonds have been cashed out already.
 You can still track even older matured bonds with the Treasury Department, if necessary.
 Once you know the status of your bonds, you'll know how to proceed with redeeming them.

-Write a letter to the Treasury Department to ask for a manual check to see whether the bonds are still unredeemed.
-Include your SSN or EIN, complete name, the issue date and the face value of the bond in your query letter.
-Sign the letter and mail it to the TreasuryDirect at "Bureau of the Public Debt, P.O.
-Box 7015, Parkersburg, WV 26106-7015."
+If you're the owner or co-owner of the bond, write a letter to the Treasury Department requesting a manual check to see whether the bonds are still unredeemed.
+Include your SSN or EIN and complete name, as well as the bond's serial number, issue date and the face value of the bond in your query letter.
+If both the owner and co-owner are deceased, you'll have to include a copy of each person's death certificate with your signed request.

 Mail your request to: Treasury Retail Securities Services, P.O.
 Box 214, Minneapolis, MN, 55480-0214.

 Visit TreasuryDirect.gov and perform an internal search for "Fiscal Service Form 1048 (Claim for Lost, Stolen, or Destroyed United States Savings Bonds)".
 This form also includes detailed instructions to help walk you through a step-by-step process to file your claim.
 The U.S. Treasury's search results of your claim will let you know if your bond has already been cashed or if it's still redeemable.